IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/slider.md

 ### Step

 The `Step` property specifies the granularity of the slider that the value must adhere to.
-By default, the slider track looks continuos.
+By default, the slider track looks continuous.
 Setting the `DiscreteTrack` property of the slider to `true` will make it to display the steps on the track.

 <code-view style="height: 120px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"